tonethar/IGME-330-Master/notes/HW-wc-4.md

 ## III.
 Homework

 - None, because right now we want you to focus on Project 1
-- Consider working on this on your own, and implementing some of the operation that were suggested in the code comments
+- Consider working on this on your own:
+  - implement some of the operation that were suggested in the code comments - `add()`, `addAtIndex()`, `removeAtIndex()`, `clear()` etc
+  - you could also add a form field and buttons so that the user could add items
+  - a way to delete items would be nice too

 <hr><hr>